ZipticGladiator/monk-mode-centre/README.md

-# Daily Tracker
+# Monk Mode Centre

 ## 🏆 About the Project
-**Daily Tracker** is a habit and wellness tracking application that helps users stay consistent with their daily goals.
+**Monk Mode Center** is a habit and wellness tracking application that helps users stay consistent with their daily goals.
 It offers features like habit tracking, daily weight monitoring, and a competitive leaderboard to motivate users to stay on track.

 ## ✨ Features
 - **Daily Step Logging**: Users can input and review their daily steps.